Meowcolm024/FGO-Automata/README.md

 ```

 * Notice this function receives a number.
-* Notice that you might need to first evoke the show func before using the skills
 * The number can be in the range of **1~3**, each refers to the skill counted from left.
 * You can also add the second argument for target *Servant*(See: [*Select Servants*](#4-select-servant-deprecated))
 * If the skill is *Order Change*, you can add the third argument(See: [*Change Servants*](#5-change-servants-deprecated))